MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/reference/includes/operator-last-fiscal-period-description.md

-The value is within the last fiscal period.
+The value is within the previous fiscal period.